Code-Institute-Submissions/Jakemcp97-Project-NLS_JulyResub/README.md

 i discovered a small error in the code while testing, there was a simple image linking error occuring in the HTML which has since been solved.

+i encountered a viewport overflow issue which was linked to width issues between parent and child elements that i dug into and worked with until i solved the problem.

 ## Deployment

 To deploy the site i used Github pages, following githubs guide for pages set up available at https://docs.github.com/en/pages/quickstart.
 I launched with an existing repository so skipped the inital setup.
 I did not realise i was running my main project out of a branch on github so this was recently amended.